fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 Soon we will learn how to communicate with a server in our application.
 Before we get to that, we need a server to communicate with.
 For this purpose, we have a completed server implementation in the [rate-repository-api](https://github.com/fullstack-hy2020/rate-repository-api) repository.
 The rate-repository-api server fulfills all our application's API needs during this part.
 It uses [SQLite](https://www.sqlite.org/index.html) database which doesn't need any setup and provides an Apollo GraphQL API along with a few REST API endpoints.

 Before heading further into the material, set up the rate-repository-api server by following the setup instructions in the repository's [README](https://github.com/fullstack-hy2020/rate-repository-api/blob/master/README.md).
-Note that if you are using an emulator for development it is recommended to run the server and the emulator <i>on the same computer</i>.
+Note that if you are using an emulator for development, it is recommended to run the server and the emulator <i>on the same computer</i>.
 This eases network requests considerably.

 ### HTTP requests